zama-ai/concrete-ml/docs/built-in-models/neural-networks.md

 ### Network input/output

-When you have training data in the form of a Numpy array, and targets in a Numpy 1d array, you can set:
+When you have training data in the form of a NumPy array, and targets in a NumPy 1d array, you can set:

 <!--pytest-codeblocks:skip-->